 \section{Monoidal product}

-We show that $\cat{qPOS}$ is a symmetric monoidal category, with all monoidal structure inherited from $\cat{qSet}$.
+We show that $\cat{qPOS}$ is a symmetric monoidal category, with its monoidal structure inherited from $\cat{qSet}$.
 This monoidal structure on $\cat{qSet}$, and more generally on $\qRel$, is termed the Cartesian product, and it is notated $\times$, but it is not the category-theoretic product.
-This terminology and this notation is justified by the fact that this monoidal structure generalizes the family Cartesian product of ordinary sets in a sense appropriate to the noncommutative dictionary.
+This terminology and notation are justified by the fact that this monoidal structure generalizes the familiar Cartesian product of ordinary sets in a sense appropriate to the noncommutative dictionary.

 Let $\X$ and $\Y$ be quantum sets.
 Their Cartesian product $\X\times\Y$ is the quantum set defined by $\At(\X \times \Y)=\{X\otimes Y:X\in\X,Y\in\Y\}$.
 Furthermore, if $R$ is some binary relation on $\X$ and $S$ is some binary relation on $\Y$, then their product $R \times S$ is the binary relation on $\X \times \Y$ defined by $ (R\times S)(X_1\otimes Y_1,X_2\otimes Y_2) = R(X_1,X_2)\otimes S(Y_1,Y_2),$ for $X_1, X_2 \atomof \X$ and $Y_1, Y_2 \atomof \Y$.